zanedr/front-end-submissions-public/1701/mod-3/self-directed/Daniel-Bucket/danielBucket.md

 #### Biggest Challenges
 What do you foresee being the biggest challenges of this project?
 List at least 3 resources you've thought of to help overcome these challenges.
   Catching up on the last three weeks of class.
 Knowing when and how to fetch data.
 And implementing a backend server.

+## Instructor Notes

+Decide tonight to keep fighting maps or do another Movie Tracker